rbrynteson/theargylemvp/_posts/2019-06-24-why-not-move.md

 - Lack of survivability
 - Teams client lacks survivability

 In this group I see the general trend to be hardware related.
 For example, if I'm an organization that requires paging this becomes a serious issue.
 Of the 40+ SfB deployments I see on a regular basis, I would guess that 30 to 35 of them have some sort of device to accomplish paging.
 This could everything from an old SNOM devices or other native endpoints or devices that SIP register to their SBC.
 Regardless, in both of these cases, Teams doesn't provide a like-for-like model or requires the existing SBC to remain on premises which devalues the Teams Voice move.
+This could be solved at the device level or 3rd party vendors like Polycom and AudioCodes could fill the space.

 The biggest item in this group is survivability.
 Teams has suffered a handful of timely voice outages and the client doesn't survive a single outage well.
 Some of this could be offset if the Teams client had some sort of survivability against an on-premises SBC used for Direct Routing.
 If this was possible, it would be a massive win and provide all sorts of possibilities into the future.